Guitar Solos and Lead Guitarists. Part 2: The 1960's

 In the 60’s we started to see, and more importantly hear, plug in effects such as the treble booster and wah wah.

-Dave Davis, the lead guitarist of the Kinks was widely credited for the invention of “fuzz” by tearing his speakers, which gave a distortion he immediately recognised as suiting the latest Rock sound.
+Dave Davies, the lead guitarist of the Kinks was widely credited for the invention of “fuzz” by tearing his speakers, which gave a distortion he immediately recognised as suiting the latest Rock sound.
 After that, guitarists knew the sound we wanted and, probably to keep it less expensive, fuzz pedals were invented.
 The evolution of this compressed tone would later launch a thousand guitar pedals and redefine amplifier design.

 The dominant clean Fender amp sound was superseded by a new generation of amps that meant to be overdriven; from Marshalls to Vox, they would all claim to promise the lead guitarist the one thing that the lead guitarist wanted; Magic.